tygra-io/http-terminator/README.md

 - it informs connections using keep-alive that server is shutting down by setting a `connection: close` header
 - it does not terminate the Node.js process
 - it provides built-in logging for edge cases during server termination
+- it never throws errors during shutdown (all errors are caught and logged)

 <a name="user-content-http-terminator-logger"></a>
 <a name="http-terminator-logger"></a>